fourkitchens/server-playbooks/README.md

 Found in folder __/ubuntu-12.04-lamp-dev__

-Packages: Apache, MySQL, APC cache, PHP, Drush
+Packages: Apache, MySQL, APC cache, PHP, Drush, FTP server.

 This server is configured for multiple developers who need to work on many projects simultaneously.
 The most notable piece of configuration is the way